How To Set Up a Google Ad Grants Account

 - You must implement changes to the account at least once every 90 days

-While Google Grants has a lot of requirement and some such as the 5% click-through-rate can be tough to meet, they are largely there to improve your Google Ads Account.
+While Google Grants has a lot of requirements and some such as the 5% click-through rate can be tough to meet, they are largely there to improve your Google Ads Account.
 In most cases, it is in your best interest to go beyond the basic requirement that Google Grants requires.
 So while Google Grants may require you to have 2 ads per ad group, your account will be even more successful if you increase the number of ads per ad group even higher.
-Similarly, having more campaigns is also good practices.
+Similarly, having more campaigns is also good practice.

-Each ad group should contain at several ads.
-Google’s algorithm will make a determination of which as would be most likely to be clicked in response to a specific web search.
-By including more ads, you are giving google more choices with which to pick and better meet the web searcher’s needs.
+Each ad group should contain several ads.
+Google’s algorithm will make a determination of which would be most likely to be clicked in response to a specific web search.
+By including more ads, you are giving Google more choices with which to pick and better meet the web searcher’s needs.
 A similar technique for improving clickthrough rates is to have a Responsive Search Ad in each ad group.
-Responsive Search Ads are a collection of ad headlines and ad text which allows Google to mix and match the headline and ad body that it thinks will be most effective.
+Responsive Search Ads are a collection of ad headlines and ad text that allows Google to mix and match the headline and ad body that it thinks will be most effective.

 While ads are very short pieces of text, it is important that they should be well-written by someone with some experience in that area.
 You may want to include call-to-actions in your ads. you will certainly want your ads to be engaging and grab a reader’s attention so spend time refining the wording of your ads and improving it over time.